A UNESCO Natural World Heritage site, a

 is known for having very beautiful natural surroundings.
 The largest part of

-small glades of grass.
-There are small meadows crisscrossed many rivers and
+interspersed by small glades of grass.
+There are small meadows crisscrossed

-streams in the thick forest foothills.
-The lower reaches of the park has
+many rivers and streams in the thick forest foothills.
+The lower reaches of

-many smooth sandy stretches with clumps of trees.
-Manas river is main source
+the park has many smooth sandy stretches with clumps of trees.
+Manas river

-elephants, rhinos, wild buffaloes, leopards, clouded leopards and rare black
+tigers, elephants, rhinos, wild buffaloes, leopards, clouded leopards and

-panthers.
-Some other animals found in the park are gaurs, swamp deer, capped
+rare black panthers.
+Some other animals found in the park are gaurs, swamp

-langurs, golden langurs, assamese macaques, slow loris, hoolock gibbons,
+deer, capped langurs, golden langurs, assamese macaques, slow loris, hoolock

-smooth Indian otters, sloth bears, barking deer, hog deer, sambar and
+gibbons, smooth Indian otters, sloth bears, barking deer, hog deer, sambar

-chital.
-Two highly endangered species in the park include the hispid hare
+and chital.
+Two highly endangered species in the park include the hispid

 The birds have a wide variety of migratory and local birds.
 Some of the